avinayak/avinayak.github.io/_posts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

 # Results

-Running \~1000 iterations for a 483px wide mona lisa on the google colab GPU runtime only takes around 40 seconds!.
+Running \~1000 iterations for a 483px wide Mona Lisa on the google colab GPU runtime only takes around 40 seconds!.
 Compared to the CPU version which takes several hours to do the same for a smaller image, I think we've achieved our goals.

 A life state with the highest similarity to the target is achieved after running for \~23000 iterations (10 minutes).
-After 23K, the gains start to diminish greatly and does'nt seem to   improve much, even if you run for 100K iterations.
+After 23K, the gains start to diminish greatly and doesn't seem to   improve much, even if you run for 100K iterations.

 <video loop autoplay muted> <source src="/uploads/simplescreenrecorder-2021-02-23_23-55-50.mp4" type="video/mp4" /> </video>